flet-dev/flet-contrib/flet_contrib/vertical_splitter/README.md

 # VerticalSplitter

-`VerticalSplitter` control is used for building layout with left and right content devided by a vertical line that can be dragged in the left or right direction.
+`VerticalSplitter` control is used for building layout with left and right panes divided by a vertical line that can be dragged in the left or right direction.

 `VerticalSplitter` inherits from [`Row`](https://flet.dev/docs/controls/row).